 Think about what happens when you cut or burn your finger: It swells and turns red and warm as your body sends white blood cells to the injury site to prevent foreign invaders from causing infection.
 The swelling caused by this reaction is inflammation, and it is good, in this instance.
 Or if you sprain your ankle, the resulting inflammation is all part of the healing process.
 This is acute inflammation.
 Chronic inflammation is another story.

 Chronic, low grade inflammation is a constant assault on your body.
-Much of this inflammation originates in the gut due to bad bacteria overgrowth and foods that trigger initial inflammation.
-Many of these foods are obvious, like fast food, sugar, processed foods, refined white flour, dairy.
+Much of this inflammation originates in the gut, believe it or not, due to bad bacteria overgrowth and foods that trigger initial inflammation.
+Many of these foods are obvious, like fast food, sugar, processed foods, damaged fats (think hydrogenated), refined white flour, dairy.
 But the confusing part is many foods considered “healthy,” like eggs or tomatoes, can cause inflammation in certain people.

 Your gut is home to trillions of bacteria: They outnumber your cells 2 to 1 (roughly).
 We are now beginning to consider this gut microbiome ecosystem in your digestive tract an organ, much like your heart or liver, and it keeps us healthy, determining our weight set point and modulating inflammation and immune health.
 Your friendly gut bacteria digest your food for you and keep your immune system running strong.

 Our diet, stress levels, exposure to toxins (pollutants, skincare products, alcohol, medications), and use of antibiotics and other meds can alter our microbiome, causing the bad bacteria to outnumber the good bacteria.
 This triggers the proliferation of inflammatory cytokines that travel throughout the body causing oxidative stress and free radical damage, setting the stage for inflammatory diseases such as IBS, cardiovascular disease, arthritis, autoimmune disease, diabetes, dementia, depression, Alzheimer’s, cancer, chronic skin conditions, premature aging.

 How do you know if you have inflammation?